Saturday, 14 February 2026

 • DCC turnouts

-Hands free (mostly - although I find the free running rolling stock has magnetic axles - which I must address) operation should mean this isn't a problem.
-In addition, a tiny 'off stage' area is sufficient to swap out vehicles and store two wagons 'off the track' when not in use.
+Hands free (mostly - thanks to a Kadee magnet hidden under each siding, in addition, a tiny 'off stage' area ‘A’ is sufficient to store two wagons 'off the track' when not in use.

-Operationally there are just two things to do - either swap the loaded van, or swap the other wagon.
-The locomotive will be stabled at the entrance to ‘A’ between playing, so operation always starts here before heading off stage to collect whichever I choose from the 'hidden siding'.
-If it's the van it's on the left of the locomotive (viewed from the front, open side) if it's the tank, it will be on the right.
+Operationally there are just two things to do - either swap the loaded wagon, or swap the other wagon.
+The locomotive will be stabled in the kickback siding ‘A’ between moves, so operation always starts here before heading off stage to collect whichever is choosen from the 'hidden siding'.
 Swapping the stock over takes around 5 minutes.
 This sounds short to many of you I'm sure – but sufficient in between chatting to the punters.

 Building the diorama